Wage Calculator

 The EV FBT Exemption

-From 1 July 2022, eligible zero or low-emission vehicles are exempt from FBT when provided through a salary-packaged novated lease.
-That exemption is the main reason EV novated leases often look much stronger than petrol or diesel leases.
+Eligible zero or low-emission vehicles are exempt from FBT when provided through a salary-packaged novated lease — an exemption in place since 1 July 2022, and the main reason EV novated leases often look much stronger than petrol or diesel leases.

 Battery Electric Vehicle (BEV)Exempt — no FBT

-The car must also be below the luxury car tax (LCT) threshold — $91,387 for the 2025–2026 year for fuel-efficient vehicles.
+The car must also be below the luxury car tax threshold for fuel-efficient vehicles — $91,387 for 2025–2026.
 Cars above this threshold do not qualify for the FBT exemption.

 Example: Savings on an EV Novated Lease

-This example is only a starting point.
-Actual results depend on salary, car cost, lease term, kilometres, provider pricing, and your employer's salary packaging arrangement.
-Run the calculator if you want to test your own assumptions.
+Illustrative only.
+Actual results depend on salary, car cost, lease term, kilometres, provider pricing, and your employer's arrangement.
+Run the calculator to test your own assumptions.

 Who Benefits Most?